replikation/What_the_Phage/README.md

 *figure 2:* the Graphical output of the Annotation shows an overview of the individual loci of the predicted ORFs and the corresponding genes in the fasta sequences identified as phages.
 For better visibility we have chosen 4 categories tail, capsid, baseplate and other.
 This output can be used to verify the identifyed sequences (if the predicted sequences make sense or not).
 The annotation results are additionally plottet in an interactive html file and are available as file for further analysis

 #### 3. Table checkV
-* feature for releas --r v0.7
+* feature for release -r v0.7

 # Under the hood